People and Story

 Seeking therapy can be a vulnerable process.

-Seeking care should not feel like a gamble.
-In 2019, we launched Inclusive Therapists to make this process simpler and safer by centering Black, Indigenous and People of Color (BIPOC), LGBTQIA2S+, Neurodivergent and Disabled communities.
+In 2019, we launched Inclusive Therapists to make this process simpler and safer by centering Black, Indigenous and People of Color/Global Majority (BIPOC), 2SLGBTQIA+, Neurodivergent and Disabled communities.

 Mental Health Liberation extends this movement.

-Our community-driven nonprofit empowers BIPOC clinicians to offer therapy and mentorship back to our BIPOC communities.
 This is not a charity model.
-Rather, we co-create an ecosystem where we extend care to those that we share identities and lived experience with.
+Rather, we co-create an ecosystem where we extend care to those that we share lived experience with.

 Learn more in the How We Work section below.
 We hope to gain your support!

-Our Mission & Work
+Our Mission & Purpose

 Our Impact